StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 Identification via live video call or mobile app allows employees in your company to verify their identity online from their Skribble account.
 It takes less than 5 minutes and can be done anytime, anywhere.

-After successful identification, your team members will be ready to sign with QES under EU law or Swiss law or both.
+After successful identification, your team members will be ready to sign with QES under EU law, Swiss law, or both.

-Not sure what identification method fits your company best or need help adding your team members to Skribble Business?
+Not sure what identification method fits your company best, or need help adding your team members to Skribble Business?
 Get in touch with our support team at `support@skribble.com`_.
 We'll be happy to help you in finding the right solution.

  .. _support@skribble.com: support@skribble.com